HM618/Capstone_1/README.md

 With our model seemingly justified in its computations and results, I can conclude that SAT Scores, the amount of expulsions that occur, and the mobility rates of those economically disadvantaged or homeless(and potentially smaller class sizes) are strong predictors for graduation rates in a district.

-While my model was seemingly very good I'd like to go back through once more.
+While my model was seemingly very good I'd like to go back through once more, perhaps examining years individually to make a predictive model.
 I imagine there might be some collinearity amongst features that I didn't account for, and discarded features too early on to note whether they have an impact or not.
 I would run lasso regression models to statistically sort features rather than using discretion right from the start.
 I'd also start with one data set at a time and done a more thorough job of cleaning and aggregating prior to merging the four sets into one.

 I did not provide the kind of visual content I'd hoped to use in communicating my results.
 If I am to continue this task and explore the question further, visuals and more tools in analysis are a must.